 Completion of first-year requirements with no failures.
 Students must have an average of at least 70% in 3.0 principal courses, including at least 1.0 essay course, satisfied with either two half–year courses or one full–year course, plus 2.0 additional courses, with no mark in these principal courses below 60%.
 Students should note the Diversality Requirement for graduation in this module when selecting first year courses.
-Anthropology, Centre for Global Studies, English, Gender, Sexuality, and Women's Studies, Geography, History, Indigenous Studies, Media and Communication Studies, Philosophy, Political Science, Social Justice and Peace Studies, and Sociology are recommended as first year courses.
+Anthropology, Centre for Global Social Innovation, English, Gender, Sexuality, and Women's Studies, Geography and Environment, History, Indigenous Studies, Media and Communication Studies, Philosophy, Political Science, Social Justice and Peace Studies, and Sociology are recommended as first year courses.

 Module